stolostron/rhacm-docs/governance/create_cert_pol.md

 * Delete a certificate policy from the CLI:

-  1. Delete a policy by running the following command: <!--verify command `namespace`-->
+  1. Delete a certificate policy by running the following command: <!--verify command `namespace`-->

       ```
       kubectl delete policy <cert-policy-name> -n <mcm namespace>